seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     on the board or the card, and inside it only through the `dayStateNote` sentence and only when the day is abnormal; the caption denies no mechanism the block has AND states the ones it does — the derived unit, the object of the threshold, the inv.
-27 words and the 25-coin coverage — equal to its specification character for character (inv.
+27 words, the 25-coin spot coverage and the count of excluded futures assets — equal to its
+    specification character for character (inv.
 50, gate section M); the `.bd-sec` carries no inline `style`, so the metal ring survives (§3.7).
 16. Regime symmetry (§3.12): a BTC week at `z ≥ +REG_STRESS_Z` prints «РЫНОК